 Incline

 Treadmill incline is a simple way to up the intensity.
 Bumping up the incline can take a casual walk to a tough glute burn with just a press of a button.
-If that’s what you want, look for treadmills that go to at least a 5% incline.
-That tends to be where people start to notice the difference.
+If that’s what you want, look for treadmills that go to at least a 5% incline—that tends to be where people start to notice the difference.

 Safety Features

 Motorized treadmills should have a fail-safe or safety key system.
-This is often clipped to your clothes or accessories and comes off the treadmill should you fall or go off the back of the treadmill belt without grabbing the handrails.
+This is often clipped to your clothes or accessories and comes off the treadmill should you fall or go off the back of the belt without grabbing the handrails.
 The key triggers an emergency stop to ensure no further damage from the piece of equipment.

 Final Thoughts

 We get it—this can be a lot to take in, especially if you’re just starting your treadmill purchase journey.
-At the end of the day, though, our goal is to help educate you on what to look for so that your cardio machine purchase is your best pick from the start.
+At the end of the day, though, our goal is to help educate you on what to look for, so that your cardio machine purchase is your best pick from the start.
 To sum it up, buying a treadmill should involve:

-- Identifying your intended use for it
+- Identifying your intended use for the machine, itself

 - Determining which features are most important for the performance you want out of your treadmill